votchallenge/website/contents/howto/integration_channels.md

 	set_global_variable('trax_source', '<path-to-trax-folder>');

+Be sure that you have added a path to the compiled trax <b>bin</b> folder into the system path.

 It is important that you compile TraX and set `trax_source` variable before next steps described in this tutorial.
 If you will not manually compile TraX from branch <b>channels</b>, the toolkit will automatically download TraX from master branch and compile it, but it will not work.